Printed maps, either by woodblock, copper- or steel engraving were usually bound into an atlas, and a larger number was sold black and white.

 All reputable dealers can distinguish between old, later and modern colors in almost all cases and they note if a map is in original, later, or recent colors.

 Nowadays it is becoming a challenge to find maps in original colors.

-Please note that an uncolored copy in a strong and dark impression is a pleasure looking at.
 We definitely prefer a map in and early imprint with the plate tone in original black and white condition above a newly colored map.

 Several already in their days' well-respected colorists did exist.
 The most well know colorist was Dirk Jansz.
 Van Santen, who colored the well-known Atlas Vander Hem.
 Other colorists are Frans Koerten, David Reerigh, Anna Beek.
 Many of them used lavishly gold and silver to highlight titles and cartouches and these maps sell at 3 to 5 times the value of a colored example.

 As to whether color or black and white looks better (or is worth more), that is a personal preference.